Lauren C. Howe © All rights reserved.

 Warum das Vorbild nicht zu vorbildlich sein darf [Why role models shouldn’t be too exemplary].
 Süddeutsche Zeitung, March 2017.

-How rapport with doctors affects patient health outcomes
+How mindsets shape patient health outcomes

 Portraits on COVID-19 protective gear reveal human faces providing care.
 Stanford Medicine, April 2020.